Control of a commercially available vehicle by a tetraplegic human using a brain-computer interface: MATERIALS AND METHODS

 \subsection{Motor intact participants}

 We recruited 20 motor intact individuals, including 10 males and 10 females with an average age of $50 \pm 15$, the same as the age of BCI-JJ at the time of testing.
 The motor intact control group participated in the simple reaction time task, the braking reaction time task, and the simulated town driving task.
 Each motor intact participant attended two sessions on their own to complete these three tasks.
 All participants were informed about the purpose of the study and provided their written informed consent prior to participating.
 They were compensated at the end of each session based on their task performance.
+11 out of 20 motor intact participants filled out an online post-session questionnaire after they completed the simulated town driving task.
+All those 11 people are right-handed.
+They all got their regular driver's licenses before participating.
+The rest of the questionnaire's results are shown in figure~\ref{Sfig:questionnaireResults}.
+Although $36.4\%$ of them would experience motion sickness when they take a ride or even drive a physical vehicle (see figure~\ref{Sfig:motionsickness}), none of them experienced motion sickness when they controlled the virtual vehicle in our simulated setting (see figure~\ref{Sfig:sicknessInSimulation}).
+Regarding their past experiences in simulated driving or other simulated games, $63.6\%$ of them never tried simulated driving, but $54.5\%$ had some experiences in other simulated games (see figure~\ref{Sfig:simulationExperiences}). $90.9\%$ of them had gaming joystick control experience(s) at least once or twice before participating in this task (see figure~\ref{Sfig:joystickExperiences}) and $54.6\%$ of them found the gaming joystick control in this task relatively easy (see figure~\ref{Sfig:joystickInSimulation}). $72.7\%$ of them did not feel fatigued during this task, and $18.2\%$ only felt occasionally or towards the end, with the rest $9.1\%$ could not recall their fatigue level (see figure~\ref{Sfig:fatigue}).